Bioinformatics Program

 amplicon sequencing, defining operational taxonomic units, taxonomic classification,

-diversity analysis, shotgun metagenome analysis, targeted gene assembly, metagenome
+diversity analysis, shotgun metagenome analysis, and metagenome assembled genomes.

 CMSE890:309 Classical Sequence Analysis